Error discovered on Hawaii ID’s printed in Feb.

 HONOLULU (KHON2) — The Hawaii Department of Transportation is notifying Hawaii residents of a printing mistake on identification cards printed in February.

 HDOT said that the error is the incorrect printing of the large “Hawaii” text on the front of the cards.
-The error was caused by a hardware change by the card vendor, Thales.
+The error was caused by a hardware change by the card vendor.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

-HDOT has corrected the error, however, residents who received a Hawaii Driver’s license or state identification cards in February, are encouraged to check their cards to see if they have a misprinted credential.
+HDOT has corrected the error, however, residents who received a Hawaii Driver’s license or state ID card in February, are encouraged to check their cards to see if they have a misprinted credential.

 A total of 2,450 misprinted credentials were mailed out and will require re-printing, according to HDOT.
 Listed below is a breakdown by county: